 How I became hooked on family history

-I became 'hooked' on genealogy more than twenty years ago when a cousin of mine, Gwen Eastment asked her to help her with her own study of the name LOVELOCK.
+I became 'hooked' on genealogy more than twenty years ago when a cousin of mine, Gwen Eastment, asked me to help her with her own study of the name LOVELOCK.
 I had recently discovered the Internet and thought I just might be able to help her at the time, as she did not have access.
 And this I certainly did.
 She was amazed at how easy it was to make apparently instant contact with dozens of people all over the world who were also interested in researching that particular name.
 My cousin was used to having to wait months for letters to be answered.
-This was something pretty amazing - certainly for someone who had spent the best part of twenty years researching by 'snail mail'.
+This was something pretty amazing - certainly for someone who had spent the best part of her twenty years researching by 'snail mail'.

 Cousin Gwen was able to tell me a lot about my grandfather, Arthur Sterry, who was an actor and Australian film director in the early 1900s.
 At the time I knew very little about my grandfather as he died before I was born.
 Gwen not only knew him very well but had actually played a small role as a child in one of Arthur's stage productions that toured country areas of New South Wales in the 1920s.
 He was a fascinating man and I loved hearing more about him.

 Now somewhere between helping my cousin and my enthusiasm to explore this new internet thingo, I somehow managed to get myself addicted to researching my own surname of STERRY - as well!!
 And the final straw was of course learning I could set up my own STERRY web page.
 I could not only share all my research but also allow others with a similar interest to readily find and contact me - which indeed they did in droves!
 I was amazed how many people were out there with a similar interest just waiting to be discovered!
 I was having a thoroughly excellent time.
 I was getting over 100 'hits' a week on my web site.
 This was pretty heady stuff!
 MY STERRY web site of course grew 'like topsy' and was soon thousands of pages of information related to the name STERRY.